-Our objectives as a club is to inspire and educate students about physics and astronomy.
-We also want to orient physics and astronomy students toward their career goals.
-We organize school trips to places such as physics research centers.
-We have meetings every Monday from 12 p.m. - 1 p.m.
+The objectives of this club are to inspire and educate students about physics and astronomy as well as orient physics and astronomy students toward their career goals.
+School trips will be organized to places such as physics research centers.

 Spectrum serves as a support system for gay, lesbian, bisexual, transgender and questioning students in the Earlham community.
 We also seek to increase campus awareness of gay, lesbian, bisexual and transgender related issues, and we invite any interested persons, regardless of sexual and gender identity, to join group meetings, movies, lectures, discussions and socials.
 Spectrum believes it is important for every individual to be able to fully express him or herself and feel confident in all aspects, including in sexual and/or gender identity.

 As the programming/activities branch of Student Government, Student Activities Board strives to provide a well-balanced and diverse social, recreational and cultural program series for the entire student body.
 Programs include visiting bands, performances, Air Guitar, Springfest, comedians and much, much more.

 Student Executive Council (SEC)*

 The Student Executive Council's main purpose is maintaining communication and accountability among the various branches of Student Government.
 We formulate student government policy and make decisions on issues that affect student government and the student body as a whole.